![]() |

 2) Any sample submitted must be representative of the item that would be delivered if a contract were awarded for that item.
 Samples submitted by a successful vendor will be retained to check continuing quality.
 Submission of samples will not limit the IOC's right to require adherence to specifications.

 3) No payment will be made for IOC required samples.
 Samples not destroyed or consumed by examination or testing will be returned upon request and at vendor's expense.
-Such request must be made at time of submission with return collect or prepayment provisions and instructions for return accompanying the samples.
+The request must be made at time of submission with return collect or prepayment provisions and instructions for return accompanying the samples.

-i) Specifications Prepared by Other Than IOC Personnel.
+i) Specifications Prepared by Other Than IOC Personnel

 2) The person who prepared the specifications shall not submit a bid or proposal to meet the procurement need unless the Comptroller determines in writing that it would be in the best interest to accept such a bid or proposal from that person.
-A notice to that effect shall be published in the Bulletin. |
+A notice to that effect shall be published in the Bulletin.